-Note 1 - The examiner will set nine questions in all, selecting two questions from each unit and one question (Q.No.1) of objective type having 8 sub-parts covering all units.
-Note 2 -- The Candidates will attempt five questions in all, selecting one question from each unit and the compulsory Q. No.1.
+NOTE- The examiner will set nine questions in all, selecting at least two questions from each unit.
+Question No.I is compulsory and will be set by covering whole of the syllabus.
+The student has to attempt five questions in all, selecting at least one question from each unit.
 All questions carry equal marks.